 If you are in need of a last minute side dish for your Thanksgiving menu, you simply can’t go wrong with this broccoli casserole.

-Ultra creamy, easy to make, and topped with a delicious sharp cheddar cheddar ritz topping!
+Ultra creamy, easy to make, and topped with a delicious sharp cheddar cheddar ritz cracker topping!

-Broccoli and cheese are the perfect match in this casserole, and we love it as much as we do broccoli cheese soup.
+Broccoli and cheese are the perfect match in this casserole.

 This recipe takes the flavor up to the next level by using fresh mushrooms, garlic, and onion, to really make this a dish that people will be raving over!

-This casserole is a guaranteed crowd pleaser and would make a great addition to your Thanksgiving table this year.
+This broccoli casserole with ritz crackers is a guaranteed crowd pleaser and would make a great addition to your holiday table this year.

 how to make broccoli casserole

-First, start off with a fresh flavor base of finely chopped mushrooms, fresh garlic, and diced yellow onion.
+Step 1: Prepare the chopped mushrooms, fresh minced garlic, and diced yellow onion.

-Make sure you buy broccoli florets and not broccoli cuts, or you will end up with a lot of stems instead of broccoli heads.
+Tip: Make sure you buy a bag of broccoli florets and not broccoli cuts, or you will end up with a lot of stems instead of broccoli heads.

 Give it all a stir until it is totally combined and the broccoli is coated.